 - Keep the paperwork up to date on a regular basis at least every couple of years or when there is a major event, such as marriage, divorce, birth or death.

 A last important tip – be aware of any limitations/laws in your state that may affect the forms.
-For instance, if you choose your three children as beneficiaries and one dies before you, some will split the money between the two other children and not give any proceeds to the deceased child’s surviving family.
+For instance, if you choose your three grown children as beneficiaries and one dies before you, some will split the money between the two other children and not give any proceeds to the deceased child’s surviving family.
 Review all documents with an estate-planning attorney to be sure that you know exactly how all funds will be disbursed.
 I am of course always happy to help! #seiterlaw